cpraveen/fem/deal.II/ex15/README.md

 python plot.py
 ```

-Solution does not look so bad, need to try with triangles.
+Solution does not look so bad as in the book, need to try with triangles.